hetpandya/textgenie/README.md

   - magic_lamp():
     - This method can be used for augmenting whole dataset.
 Currently accepted dataset formats are: `txt`,`csv`,`tsv` and `list`.
     - If the dataset is in `list` or `txt` format, a list of augmented sentences will be returned.
 Also, a `txt` file with the name *sentences_aug.txt* is saved containing the output of the augmented data.
     - If a dataset is in `csv` or `tsv` format with labels, the dataset will be augmented along with keeping in memory the labels for the new samples and a pandas dataframe of the augmented data will be returned.
-A `csv` file will be generated with the augmented output with name `original_csv_file_name_aug.csv`
+A `tsv` file will be generated with the augmented output with name `original_file_name_aug.tsv`
     - Parameters:
       - *sentences*:
         - The dataset that has to be augmented.
 This can be a `Python List`, a `txt`, `csv` or `tsv` file.